stormcleric/fracomplete/README.md

 ## Color contrast validation

+The demo has been color-contrast tested with <a href="https://color.a11y.com/Contrast/" target="_blank">A11y Color Contrast Accessibility Validator</a>.
+Result: success!

+## Other accessibility tools

-The demo has been tested against the following tests.
+The demo has been tested with other tools such as <a href="https://wave.webaim.org/report#/https://fracomplete.vercel.app/" target="_blank"Wave</a>, <a href="https://achecker.achecks.ca/checker/index.php" target="_blank"AChecker Web Accessibility Checker</a>.

-<a href="https://fracomplete.vercel.app" target="_blank">live demo on Vercel</a>

 # Next steps and TODO